openstax/napkin-notes/kevin/170516_blSparfaServerWalkthrough.md

 there will be one concept
 per `page-module`,
 and that concept's name
-will just be the `page-module` uuid.
+will just be the `page-module uuid`.

 The book `TOC`
 is represented by `book containers`